 Disposal of land and buildings must only take place with the authorisation of the Governing Body.
-External funding agencies may also need to approve specific disposals when grants and other agency funding was used to finance the original asset purchase.
+External funding agencies may also need to approve specific disposals when grants and other agency funding was used to finance the original asset purchase, or in accordance with the requirements of Managing Public Money.